• Skip to primary navigation

 Bell peppers are a sweet and crunchy addition to any curry dish.

-With their vibrant yellow color, bell peppers are often used to bring a subtle sweetness and texture to the mix of flavors in yellow curry.
+With their bright yellow color, bell peppers are often used to bring a subtle sweetness and texture to the mix of flavors in yellow curry.

 They are also an excellent source of vitamin C and folate, both of which have numerous health benefits.

-Add diced bell peppers during the last 10 minutes of cooking time in order to retain their firmness and bright hue.
+Add diced bell peppers during the last 10 minutes of cooking time to retain their firmness and bright hue.

 For even brighter color options, use some red or orange peppers along with the yellow ones.